 Scholar.
 Writer.
 Creative.
 Storyteller.

-Dr. Kerry-Ann Escayg (PhD) is an Assistant Professor of Early Childhood Education at the University of Nebraska at Omaha.
+Dr. Kerry-Ann Escayg (PhD) is an Associate Professor (tenured) of Early Childhood Education at the University of Nebraska at Omaha.
 As an anti-racist and anti-colonial scholar committed to fostering Pan-African unity and racial equity in the early years, Dr. Escayg—via both pedagogy and research—challenges racial and attendant economic injustices affecting Black children and families in the US, Canada, and the Caribbean.
 Theoretical approaches ranging from Black feminism, anti-colonialism, and anti-racism, to Caribbean anti-colonial theory, as well as creative expressions of resistance including short stories, poetry, and other fictional modes, combine to inform her scholarly and creative output.
 Dr. Escayg has also developed and advocates for “anti-racism in early childhood

 education”.
 Recently, she further established this pedagogical model by creating an anti-racist professional development program consisting of several interrelated study modules for early childhood educators.

 Professional experience as an elementary teacher in Toronto, Canada, affords Dr. Escayg a breadth of understanding regarding the instruction of young children, specifically regarding the emergence of culturally relevant learning opportunities in the areas of literacy and drama.
 Indeed, it was while teaching drama to kindergarten students in 2014 that she penned a series of children’s books for use in her classroom which became popular among the four- to seven-year-olds, presaging issues pertaining to equity, diversity, and inclusion: John the little mango, Jasmine and the bad bee, and The Kangaroo stole my headband! (with the anticipated publication date of the entire collection slated for December, 2021).